Many people aren't aware that, for best results, they should base their hair care and styling routines on the type and texture of their hair.

 Together, hair texture and hair type form each person's unique head of hair.
 And each head of hair requires a specific care and styling routine to help it look its best.

-Here's what makes hair texture and type different and how to care for your hair's specific needs, plus learn more the best products to get thicker, fuller hair regardless of your hair type and texture.
+Here's what makes hair texture and type different, how to care for your hair's specific needs, plus learn more the best products to get thicker, fuller hair regardless of your hair type and texture.